 The silver lining ...

 Dividend stocks have a history of putting money in investors' pockets, but choosing the right dividend stocks for a down market is critical to protecting your portfolio.
 Considering these warning signs of an unsustainable dividend will help you to achieve those golden returns dividends have to offer.

-If you'd like to see the dividend payers our team at Motley Fool Income Investor likes, including their 10 best bets for new money now, you can try the service free for 30 days.
+If you'd like to see the dividend payers our team at Motley Fool Income Investor likes, including its six "buy first" stock ideas, you can try the service free for 30 days.
 Click here for all the details -- there's no obligation to subscribe.